tomsWebConsulting/twcsl/Element/Customer Account/Log In Dialog/CALIDC Language Translate/README.md

 above.
 If you do, feel free to [share][10] them with me and let me know which language they are in.
 I'll gladly consider incorporating them in future updates.

-## Note
+## Notes

+This code can be used to make input field placeholder value changes only.
+Install the English template and change the desired corresponding english placeholder key's value.
+The site Language / Region doesn't have to be set to English (United States) for this to work.

-The code only supports one translation at a time.
+This code only supports one translation at a time.
 It is not Weglot nor other translation techniques aware.

 ## Make a Donation